Mahadevi: Vaishnava Puranas

 The goddess Lakshmi is revered as manifestation of Mahadevi in the Vaishnavite tradition, extolled to possess a thousand names and qualities.
 Various texts like the Garuda Purana, Bhagavata Purana, and Lakshmi Tantra refer to Lakshmi as form of Mahadevi.
 According to Devdutt Pattanaik, "Lakshmi is worshipped as maya, the delightful delusion, the dream-like expression of divinity that makes life comprehensible, hence worth living.
 She is true shakti, energy, boundless and bountiful".

+Amsharupa

+The Devi Bhagavata Purana also describes Amsharupas, which are partial manifestations of the Devī, distinct from her five complete forms.
+The text lists six Amsharupas, each associated with specific cosmic functions: Ganga, who flows as water and cleanses sins; Tulasi, a devotee of Vishnu who purifies and promotes well-being; Manasa, the daughter of Kashyapa associated with learning and mantras; Devasena (also known as Shasthi Devi), who grants offspring and protects children; Mangalachandika, who grants favorable outcomes, wealth, and welfare; and Bhumi, the earth goddess who embodies compassion, supports all plant life, and serves as the repository of gems.